Pack3tL0ss/ConsolePi/README.md

 **Automatic OpenVPN Tunnel**

-When an interface recieves an IP address ConsolePi will Automatically connect to an OpenVPN server under the following conditions:
+When an interface receives an IP address ConsolePi will Automatically connect to an OpenVPN server under the following conditions:
 - It's configured to use the OpenVPN feature, and the ConsolePi.ovpn file exists (an example is provided during install)
 - ConsolePi is not on the users home network (determined by the 'domain' handed out by DHCP)
 - The internet is reachable.
 (Checked by pinging a configurable common internet reachable destination)